harrisontaee/react-native-canvas/README.md

    /** id
     * If supplied, the canvas` local state will be cached and thus
     * restored when the component is re-mounted.
 If not, the canvas
-    * will be destroyed when the component is unmounted.
+    * data will be destroyed once unmounted.
     */
    id="canvas-0"
 />